 The effects of alcohol on blood sugar, in particular hypoglycemia, can make excessive drinking very dangerous for anyone with diabetes.
 Alcohol can also make hypoglycemic medications less effective, meaning those with diabetes need to take extra care when drinking.

 In addition to this, Dr Jarvis warns that alcohol with high sugar content can lead to ‘hypoglycemia unawareness’.
 In other words, people with diabetes sufferers who have been drinking won’t notice the warning signs of low blood sugar.
-“This results in a much higher risk of the most dangerous kind of hypos in which blood sugar is very low and there are significantly higher risks of cardiac arrhythmia, brain damage (and) myocardial infarction,” says Dr Jarvis.

 If you’re concerned about the amount of sugar you’re consuming through alcohol, or about the effect of alcohol on your blood sugar, there are ways you can cut down on alcohol.
 Some tips you could try are: